davidanitoiu/ninja-clan-manager/README.md

     Ideas that came up in the process:
     - Ninja has too many chances to fail, consider some cheating mechanism that gives the ninja an edge, but doesn't seem overpowered
     - Ninjas fight dirty.
 So cheating is not only permitted, but encouraged!
-    - consider using some AI that better utilizes the large palette of skills [v] Implemented a basic message queue which narrates the mission progress in a readable way Ideas that came up in the process:
+    - ~~consider using some AI that better utilizes the large palette of skills~~ (see AI section below) [v] Implemented a basic message queue which narrates the mission progress in a readable way Ideas that came up in the process:
     - consider using some AI to generate the narrative